 To extend our stay we had to move to site #11, located closer to the entrance of the park.
 There was good satellite reception from this site.

 In most instances there is vegetation between sites so there is some privacy.
 Exceptions are the sites located a short distance from the store (sites #2 – #21) – they are less wooded and more out in the open with little to no privacy.
 In general the “Palm Circle” area of the campground is the newest and in our opinion has the nicest sites.
 Weeping Willow also has several excellent sites.
 The remaining sites are mostly all fine but perhaps somewhat less private.

 Amenities – 4/5

-Full hookup sites with water, 30/50 amp electrical and sewer, cement pad (update 2/2016: sites with broken cement pads are being replaced with crushed stone), picnic table, swimming pool (non-heated), fishing pond, a small store, shuffleboard, amphitheater for ranger programs, hiking/biking trails, nature trails, two large ADA bath houses and a laundry facility, picnic pavilions, 3.2 miles of white sand beaches on the Gulf of Mexico for swimming and/or fishing, a shower station for rinsing off at the beach, canoeing/kayaking, geocaching, nearby retail and restaurants.
+Full hookup sites with water, 30/50 amp electrical and sewer, cement pad, picnic table, swimming pool (non-heated), fishing pond, a small store, shuffleboard, amphitheater for ranger programs, hiking/biking trails, nature trails, two large ADA bath houses and a laundry facility, picnic pavilions, 3.2 miles of white sand beaches on the Gulf of Mexico for swimming and/or fishing, a shower station for rinsing off at the beach, canoeing/kayaking, geocaching, nearby retail and restaurants.